-It is proposed that network capacity reporting will be given in the NDP based on the four DFES scenarios as a minimum, plus a best view scenario as appropriate.
+It is proposed that Network Headroom Report will be based on the DFES scenarios as a minimum, plus a best view scenario as appropriate.
 Reporting future network capacity for multiple scenarios rather than one is proposed to help capture higher levels of uncertainties.
-Demand and generation headroom shall be reported every year for the first ten years and from 10 years in the future up to 2050 in five-year intervals.
+Demand and generation headroom shall be reported every year for the first ten years, and from ten years in the future up to 2050 in five-year intervals.
 A spreadsheet format is proposed to ensure that the information can be accessed by most users.

-The proposed network development reporting within the NDP contains descriptions of aspects plans including stage of approval, where work is intended to be carried out, when interventions are expected, scope of the work and the benefits to be delivered.
+The proposed Network Development Report contains descriptions of aspects of plans including stage of approval, where work is intended to be carried out, when interventions are expected, scope of the work and the benefits to be delivered.
 A pdf document format is proposed to again provide access to most parties.

-Both the network capacity reporting and network development parts of the NDP will be supported by a standalone methodology document.
+Both the Network Headroom Report and Network Development Report will be supported by a NDP Methodology document.
 It is proposed that it shall describe the end to end process which DNOs have used to first assess network capacity and then identify appropriate network development plans.
-It shall identify data sources and assumptions employed alongside planning practices to assist a user assess potential future development of the distribution network.
+It shall identify data sources and assumptions employed alongside planning practices to assist a user to assess potential future development of the distribution network.